espolhemus/Module_02_Challenge/README.md

         For j = 2 To RowCount

 ### Refactored Code
-Multiple approaches were utilized while attempting to refactor the original code - the primary difference between the two approaches is in the iterator that is utilized to loop through each of the '''tickers''' - Approach A utilizes i as an iterator to control the loop, whereas Approach B uses
+Multiple approaches were utilized while attempting to refactor the original code - the primary difference between the two approaches is in the iterator that is utilized to loop through each of the tickers - Approach A utilizes i as an iterator to control the loop, whereas Approach B uses the existing tickerIndex variable to control the loop.

 **Attempt A**